mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_modern.md

 mulle-sde extension add vscode       # will create hello-world.code-workspace
 ```

-## Adding files to or removing files from a project
+### Add (and Remove)

 Source files live in the `src` folder of your project (can be changed with `PROJECT_SOURCE_DIR`).

 The most convenient way to add files is with the `mulle-sde add` command, as this gives you
 template produced implementation and interface files for a new class.
 If you use a `+` in your filename, you will get files for category.

 ```